- Use promo code 3FREE to get three free transfers

 In many cases, your debt won’t stop you from leaving your home country and heading somewhere else, but that doesn’t mean you’ll be able to leave those old debts behind and start over with a clean slate.
-Of course, what will happen to your debt (and to you) will vary depending on a wide range of factors, including the amount you owe, who you owe it to and the laws in your home country surrounding debt repayment.
+Of course, what happens to your debt will vary depending on a wide range of factors, including the amount you owe, who you owe it to and the laws in your home country surrounding debt repayment.

 There are several potential outcomes, including:

-Handling debt while you’re overseas is a little more complicated, but the challenge is nothing insurmountable.
-If you need to transfer money to a creditor in another country, do your research to find the most competitive exchange rates and the lowest fees — and then relax knowing that even if it’ll take a while to pay your debt down, you’ve got it under control.
+Managing debt while you’re overseas is a little more complicated, but it’s not insurmountable.
+If you need to transfer money to creditors internationally, do your research to find the most competitive exchange rates and the lowest fees — and then relax knowing that even if it’ll take a while to pay your debt down, you’ve got it under control.